Get Dayana Knits blog posts by e-mail:

 Machine Knitting Adventure!
 My New Taitexma TH-160

 Seriously Spoiled Wife alert: my husband got me a knitting machine for my birthday!
-I never asked for one, never researched one thing about it, *maybe* saw one sitting in a knitting studio once... and he did ALL the research, ALL the forum scouring, ALL the dealing with an importer/distributor and picked a fabulous machine!!!
+I never asked for one, never researched one thing about it, *maybe* saw one sitting in a knitting studio once... and he did all the research, all the forum scouring, all the dealing with an importer/distributor and picked a fabulous machine!!!

 • "Taitexma": This machine is a Taiwanese version of the Silver Reed (Japanese name)/Singer (NA name)/Studio (European name) SK-160 (6.5mm).
 The SK-160 was the updated version of the plastic bed LK-150, a machine you can still buy new all over the internet.
 The look is styled after the Brother KH-230/KR-230 bulky machine, though not the same gauge.